 This question explicitly limits the potential topics to extenuating circumstances, so don’t use it to further market yourself by presenting new material to enhance your application.
 If you do not have extenuating circumstances, do not write the essay.
-If you do need to provide context for something, present it succinctly and straightforwardly.
+If you do need to provide such information, do it succinctly and straightforwardly.

 If you would like professional guidance with your Kellogg Executive MBA application, check out Accepted’s MBA Application Package, which includes advising, editing, interview coaching, and a resume edit for the Kellogg EMBA application.

-Kellogg Executive MBA Application Deadlines for January 2019 Start
+Kellogg Executive MBA Application Deadlines for January 2020 Start, Evanston, IL & Miami, FL

 Last updated on